readmeio/rdme/documentation/rdme.md

 ## Usage in Other CI Environments

 Since `rdme` is a command-line tool at its core, you can use `rdme` to sync your documentation from virtually any CI/CD environment that runs shell commands—[Bitbucket Pipelines](https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-pipelines/), [GitLab CI/CD](https://docs.gitlab.com/ee/ci/), you name it!
 You can do this by invoking `rdme` with `npx -y rdme@RDME_VERSION` in a Node.js environment.
-See below for a few simple examples.
+See below for several examples.

 <!-- Note: the two code blocks below must be joined, despite what VS Code's formatter tells you!-->